 KATY MCNIFF

-Mrs. McNiff has completed her Doctoral Residency in Music Education at Arizona State University.
-She holds Masters Degrees in Choral Conducting from the University of Arizona, in Music Education from Arizona State University and in History from Southern New Hampshire University.
-She also holds Bachelor Degrees in Musicology and Voice from the University of Michigan and has studied Medieval Musicology at St Peters College, Oxford University.
+Mrs. McNiff has completed her Doctoral Residency in Music Education at Arizona State University under the mentorship of Dr. Sandra Stauffer.
+She holds Masters Degrees in Choral Conducting from the University of Arizona, and in Music Education from Arizona State University under Dr. Jason Thompson and Dr. Margaret Schmidt.
+She also holds Bachelor Degrees in Musicology and Voice from the University of Michigan, studying with Dr. Jerry Blackstone and Dr. Paul Rardin.
+In addition, she has studied Medieval Musicology at St Peters College, Oxford University where she trained with renown historian Dr. Henrietta Leyser.

 "Music which is appealing in it's simplicity yet has just enough moments of operatic flourish to entertain the audience"